-CAUTION: Always keep both main battery packs installed, especially when the computer is running on battery power.
-A battery pack can be removed only when it is not being charged/discharged or if it is being hot-swapped.
+CAUTION: A battery pack can be removed only when it is not being charged/ discharged or if you are hot-swapping the battery pack (for models having more than one battery pack).

 NOTE: Care and maintenance information for the battery is provided in the "Battery Pack Guidelines" section in Chapter 7.